+Company Name: Nichirei Corporation

+Representative: Toshiaki Murai, Representative Director and President

+Location: Nichirei Higashi-Ginza Building, 6-19-20 Tsukiji, Chuo-ku, Tokyo

+104-8402 Japan

-Company Name: Representative: Nichirei Corporation Mitsudo Urano, Representative Director and President Location: Nichirei Higashi-Ginza Building, 6-19-20 Tsukiji, Chuo-ku, Tokyo 104-8402 Japan Code Number: 2871 Stock Listing: Tokyo Stock Exchange and Osaka Securities Exchange (First Sections) Inquiries: Takashi Nakamura, General Manager, Finance and Accounting Tel.
+Code Number: 2871

+Stock Listing: Tokyo Stock Exchange and Osaka Securities Exchange (First Sections) Inquiries: Takashi Nakamura, Executive Officer and General Manager, Finance and Accounting Tel.
 03-(3248)-2167

-Nichirei Announces Adoption of the "Fair Rules Concerning A Substantial Acquisition of the Company's Shares, etc. (Takeover Defensive Measures)"
+Nichirei Announces Continuation of the "Fair Rules Concerning A Substantial Acquisition of the Company's Shares, etc. (Takeover Defensive Measures)"

-Nichirei Corporation ("Nichirei" or the "Company") hereby announces that, at the meeting of its board of directors held on May 15, 2007, the Company decided to adopt fair rules concerning any substantial acquisition of the Company's shares, etc. (the "Fair Rules"), for the purpose of ensuring and improving the Company's corporate value and the common interests of its shareholders, as described below.
-As to the adoption of the Fair Rules, the Company has decided, in order to take the intention of the shareholders into consideration, that the Fair Rules will take effect on the condition that (i) the proposal for amendment to the articles of incorporation of the Company (as described in 4.(3) below) will be adopted at the 89th ordinary general meeting of shareholders of the Company, which is scheduled to be held on June 26, 2007, and (ii) the proposal concerning gratis allotment (mushowariate) of stock acquisition rights (shin-kabu yoyaku ken) (as described in 4.(3) below) will be adopted at the said general meeting of shareholders.
+Nichirei Corporation ("Nichirei" or the "Company") introduced "Fair Rules Concerning A Substantial Acquisition of the Company's Shares, etc." (the "Fair Rules") upon obtaining the approval of its shareholders at the 89th ordinary general meeting of shareholders of the Company held on June 26, 2007.
+The Company hereby announces that, at the meeting of its board of directors held on May 11, 2010, the Company decided to continue the Fair Rules, as described below, for the purpose of consistently ensuring and improving the Company's corporate value and the common interests of its shareholders whereas the effective term of the current Fair Rules would expire at the time of the close of the 92nd ordinary general meeting of shareholders of the Company which is scheduled to be held on June 25, 2010.
+The Company decided that the continuation of the Fair Rules would take effect on the condition that the proposal concerning gratis allotment (musho-wariate) of stock acquisition rights (shin-kabu yoyaku ken) relating to the Fair Rules (as described in 4.(3) below) would be adopted by its shareholders at the 92nd ordinary general meeting of shareholders of the Company, in order to take into consideration the intention of the shareholders.